-- A. To have access to all University policies and procedures regarding the functioning of the disciplinary process. - B. To be informed of and to have explained, as required, the pending charges. - C. To be free from intimidation and retaliation by University employees in the resolution of disciplinary matters. - D. To be free from searches or seizures, unless these actions are necessary based upon reasonable cause by appropriate University or law enforcement officials.
-In accordance with written procedures approved by the Vice President for Student Affairs, searches and seizures may be made or requested by the Vice President for Student Affairs or his/her designee, the Dean of Residence
+- A. To have access to all University policies and procedures regarding the functioning of the disciplinary process. - B. To be informed of and to have explained, as required, the pending charges. - C. To be free from intimidation and retaliation by university employees in the resolution of disciplinary matters. - D. When a complaint alleges a violation of the University's Title IX policy, the case will be governed by the University's Title IX policy. - E. To be free from searches or seizures unless these actions are necessary based upon reasonable cause by appropriate University or law enforcement officials.
+In accordance with written procedures approved by the Vice President for Student Affairs, searches and seizures may be made or requested by the Vice President for Student Affairs or their designee, the Director of Residence Life or their designee, University Cabinet officers, counsel in the University's Office of General Counsel and/or Howard University Police.

-- Life or his/her designee, University Cabinet officers, counsel in the University's Office of General Counsel and/or Howard University Police. - E. To have a fair and impartial hearing before an appropriately appointed hearing board, appeal board, or Administrative Hearing Officer.
+F. To have a fair and impartial hearing before an appropriately appointed hearing board, appeal board, or Administrative Hearing Officer.